carlesgutierrez/carlesgutierrez.github.io/_posts/mediaart/2015-01-24-lummo-lummoblocks-post.md

 	<figcaption>Festival Actual 2011 Museo Wurth (Logroño, Spain) 27/12/2010 to 08/01/2011</figcaption>
 	<img src="https://farm3.staticflickr.com/2380/5754186476_566edc88e4_z.jpg">
 </figure>

+ The project have been also shown in Sevilla during all summer 2010, Medialab-Prado (Madrid) during summer 2010 at weekends, Linz(Ars Electronica 2010), Berlin at CHB and Madrid simultaneusly at “Noche en Blanco” 2010.
+Also have been part in European media facade festival 2010 events.

 European Media Facade Festival (Berlin, Germany) 11/09/2010 Noche en Blanco 2010 (Madrid, Spain) 11/09/2010